 The need for perfection, fear of what others might think, and uncertainty around commitment, selfishly keeps the solution you have to offer from those who need it most.
 It’s the difference between having a successful online business and one that flounders and, eventually, fades away to nothing.

-For a business to succeed online long-term, clicking publish is key.
+If you want to be a successful mom turned small business owner in the long-term, clicking publish is key.
 Your client NEEDS and WANTS you to solve their problem.

 But, if they can’t find what you offer, your business runs the risk of staying unnoticed, unengaged, and, ultimately, making no money.